Roasted Butternut Squash

 Ingredient notes

-• Squash: Choose a butternut squash that is firm to the touch and doesn’t have any soft spots.
+• Squash: Choose a medium butternut squash that is firm to the touch and doesn’t have any soft spots.
 For more information on prep, see my full tutorial on how to cut butternut squash.

 Step-by-step instructions